EliteGreyIT67/Charity_Recon/README.md

 [↑ Back To Top](#contents)

 ### Wyoming

+***No State Charity Registration Required***

 -   [Wyoming State Website](https://www.wyo.gov/)
 -   [Office of the Attorney General](https://ag.wyo.gov/)
     -   [Consumer Protection and Antitrust Unit](https://ag.wyo.gov/law-office-division/consumer-protection-and-antitrust-unit)
     -   Email: AG.Consumer@wyo.gov
     -   [Consumer Complaints](https://ag.wyo.gov/law-office-division/consumer-protection-and-antitrust-unit/consumer-complaints)
 -   [Secretary of State](https://sos.wyo.gov/default.aspx)
+    -   Address: 2020 Carey Avenue, Suites 600 & 700, Cheyenne, WY 82002
+    -   Phone: (307) 777-7311
     -   [Business/UCC Division](https://sos.wyo.gov/Business/Default.aspx)
     -   [Search](https://wyobiz.wyo.gov/Business/FilingSearch.aspx)
-    -

 ---

 ## Disclaimer

 This resource is for informational purposes only and does not constitute legal advice.
-The information provided is subject to change.
-Always verify information with the relevant official sources.
+The information provided, including website links and contact details, is subject to change.
+Always verify information with the relevant official sources before making decisions or taking action.
+The "Last Verified" date indicates the last time this document was reviewed or updated, not that every link was individually re-verified on that date.

-## Contributing
-If you would like to contribute to this repository, please:
-1. Submit a pull request with your changes.
-2. Open an issue to suggest new resources or improvements.

-Contributions are welcome!
-Please adhere to the repository's [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.

-## License
-This project is licensed under the [MIT License](LICENSE).

 [↑ Back To Top](#contents)